Antares 2

 Project FIRE Velocity Package diagram, with the Antares X-259 visible.

-Antares 2 (X-259) was an American solid rocket engine stage and engine built by Hercules/ABL / Thiokol.
-It was used from the mid-1960s to 1995, in the Scout and Strypi family of rockets, and on the Project FIRE Velocity Packages.
-It burned solid propellant – the stage was also the engine's fuel chamber - and was used about 96 times.
+Antares 2 (X-259) was an American solid-fueled rocket stage built by Hercules/ABL/Thiokol that used a cast, aluminized, double-base solid propellant containing nitrocellulose.
+It was used from the mid-1960s to 1995, in the Scout and Strypi family of rockets, and on the Project FIRE Velocity Packages, and was used about 96 times.

 Details

-Basic details of the X-259 engine:
+Basic details of the X-259 stage: